 Quality of care is a key focus of the NHS.
-A Department of Health objective in 2007 was to enhance the quality and safety of health and social care services.
-Quality issues are addressed in a range of ways including:
+One objective of the Department of Health in 2007 was to enhance the quality and safety of health and social care services.
+Quality issues are addressed in a range of ways.

-Regulatory bodies: In April 2009 the Care Quality Commission (CQC) took over responsibility for the regulation of all health and adult social care in England, whether provided by the NHS, local authorities, the private sector or the voluntary sector.
-All health and social care providers must be registered by the CQC, which also assesses provider and commissioner performance using nationally agreed upon indicators of quality with the Department of Health, investigates individual providers where an issue has been raised, and considers key provision areas in order to recommend best practice.
+Regulatory bodies: In April 2009, the Care Quality Commission (CQC) took over responsibility for the regulation of all health and adult social care in England, whether provided by the NHS, local authorities, the private sector, or the voluntary sector.
+All health and social care providers must be registered by the CQC, which also assesses provider and commissioner performance using nationally agreed-upon indicators of quality with the Department of Health, investigates individual providers when an issue has been raised, and considers key provision areas in order to recommend best practice.

 Targets: Targets have been set by the government for a range of variables that reflect the quality of care delivered.
 Some of these targets are monitored by the CQC; others are monitored on a regular basis either by the Department of Health or the regional strategic health authorities.
-In addition local providers select measures for quality improvement against which they can benchmark their services.
+In addition, local providers select measures of quality improvement against which they can benchmark their services.

-National Service Frameworks: Since 1998 the Department of Health has developed a set of National Service Frameworks intended to improve particular areas of care (for example, coronary, cancer, mental health, diabetes).
-These set national standards and identify key interventions for defined services or care groups.
-They are one of a range of measures used to raise quality and decrease variations in service.
+National Service Frameworks: Since 1998, the Department of Health has been developing the National Service Frameworks, intended to improve particular areas of care (for example, coronary, cancer, mental health, diabetes).
+These guidelines set national standards and identify key interventions for defined services and care groups.
+They are among a range of measures used to raise quality and decrease variations in service.

-Quality Accounts: From April 2010 all providers will produce annual 'Quality Accounts' reporting on the quality of services they provide in terms of safety, effectiveness and patient experience.
+Quality Accounts: From April 2010, all providers will produce annual "Quality Accounts" reporting on the services they provide, documenting safety, effectiveness, and patient experience.

 Quality contracts: The Commissioning for Quality and Innovation (CQUIN) payment framework was introduced in April 2009.
-This requires contracts between commissioners and acute, mental health, ambulance and community service providers to include clauses making a proportion of income conditional on quality and innovation.
+It requires contracts between commissioners and acute-care, mental health, ambulance, and community service providers to include clauses making a proportion of income conditional on quality and innovation.

-Quality and Outcomes Framework: This is a framework for measuring the quality of care delivered by GPs.
+Quality and Outcomes Framework: This framework measures the quality of care delivered by GPs.
 It was introduced as part of the new GP contract in 2004, which provided incentives for improving quality, and has been operating since 2005.
-GP practices are awarded points related to payments for how well the practice is organized, patient experience, whether extra services are offered, such as child health and maternity, and how well common chronic diseases such as asthma and diabetes are managed.
+General practices are awarded points that determine payments based on the practice's efficiency, patient experience, extra services offered (such as child health and maternity), and degree of success in managing common chronic diseases like asthma and diabetes.

-Efficiency has always been a key focus of the NHS.
-The NHS seeks to improve efficiency in a range of ways including:
+Efficiency has always been a key point of focus of the NHS.
+The NHS seeks to improve efficiency in a range of ways.

-High-level efficiency targets: The government achieved efficiency gains of £7.9 billion (\$12.6 billion USD) between 2004 and 2008 through a range of policies known as the Gershon Efficiency Programme.
-These included increasing front-line productivity, centralizing procurement to obtain more cost-effective deals, reductions in the costs of both NHS provider and central administration and increasing the efficiency of social care provision.
-Further efficiency gains of £10.5 billion (\$16.8 billion USD) are expected between 2008 and 2011 through central and local actions.
-Local NHS organizations are monitored on efficiency savings targets (Department of Health 2009).
+High-level efficiency targets: The government achieved efficiency gains of £7.9 billion (US\$12.6 billion) between 2004 and 2008 through a range of policies known as the Gershon Efficiency Programme.
+These included increasing frontline productivity, centralizing procurement to obtain more cost-effective deals, reducing the costs of both NHS providers and central administration, and increasing the efficiency of social care provision.
+Further efficiency gains of £10.5 billion (US\$16.8 billion) are expected between 2008 and 2011 through central and local actions.
+Local NHS organizations are monitored on efficiency savings targets (Department of Health, 2009).

-Payment by Results: A DRG-like activity-based funding system known as Payment by Results (PbR) has been introduced for acute hospitals with an aim to extend across the whole system of health care providers.
+Payment by Results: A DRG-like, activity-based funding system known as Payment by Results (PbR) has been introduced for acute-care hospitals, with the aim of extending across the whole system of health care providers.
 PbR relates payment to the quantity and case mix of activity undertaken, and has resulted in an increased focus on and understanding of the structure of costs.